robindittmar/coding_challenge/README.md

   1. parse_json()
   2. process_messages()
   3. print_messages()
-- One issue I could potentially see with this is either creating hard dependencies, or making unnecessary copies of structs/values.
+- One issue I could potentially see with this is either creating hard dependencies or making unnecessary copies of structs/values.

-==> I have ultimately decided to decode the messages after parsing is done, but keep the hard dependencies between the units.
+==> I have ultimately decided to decode the messages after parsing is done but keep the hard dependencies between the units.
 The parser is written to only parse this specific JSON structure, so I don't see any issues with that.

-##### Should I abstract the message list further, or use GList* directly?
+##### Should I abstract the message list further or use GList* directly?

 - This is my first time utilizing `glib`, and I am not sure if I should use `GList*` directly.
 There is an argument to be made, that creating a small abstraction layer on top would look nicer,